-Xanax Abuse & Addiction in Colorado
+Xanax Abuse & Addiction

 In Colorado, particularly in metro areas like Denver, Boulder, and Colorado Springs, many drug epidemics are occurring.
 Colorado is one of the states at the center of the opioid crisis, and there are also issues with drugs like meth and cocaine.
 With the attention that’s given to those drugs in terms of fighting the impact addiction has on the state, other drugs may be no less serious but can tend to go under the radar.